ComboStrap/dokuwiki-docker/README.md

 ### Get Healthcheck / Liveness / Probes / Container State

-If you wish to set a healthcheck point, you may use the [ping.php endpoint](resources/dokuwiki-docker/meta/status/ping.php)
+If you wish to set a healthcheck point, you may use:

-ie `/dokuwiki-docker/ping.php`
+* the dokuwiki ping endpoint `/dokuwiki-docker/ping.php` (ie [ping.php endpoint](resources/dokuwiki-docker/meta/status/ping.php))
+* or the php-fpm endpoint `/php-fpm/doku/ping` (ie to the `ping.path` and `ping.response` [configurations](resources/conf/php-fpm/doku.conf))

+Note that:
+* if the [page php-fpm](#configure-php-fpm-pool) is full because there is too much request (bots or visitors), the dokuwiki ping will fail while the php-fpm endpoint will not
+* if you want more control on `php-fpm`, you can create your own image and use the [php-fpm-healthcheck](https://github.com/renatomefi/php-fpm-healthcheck)

 Example:
+* in docker: the `HEALTCHECK` is already defined in the [Dockerfile](Dockerfile)
 * in a Kubernetes manifest
 ```yaml
 containers: